Detection of gravitational waves in circular particle accelerators II. Response analysis and parameter estimation using synthetic data: Models and numerical procedures

 \section{Models and numerical procedures}

-We obtain all the numerical results in this work from a computer code written in Python and freely available online on GitHub \cite{Rao_Storage_Ring_Gravitational-wave_2022}.
-Below, we detail the mathematical models and numerical procedures programmed into the code to obtain our results:
+We obtain all the numerical results in this work from a computer code written in Python and freely available on GitHub \cite{Rao_Storage_Ring_Gravitational-wave_2022}.
+Below, we detail the mathematical models and numerical procedures used by the code to obtain our results.